Feasibility Study For Multiply Reusable Space Launch System: Aerodynamic Heating and Thermal Protection

 \subsection{Heat Sink Shields}

 There are three categories of heat shields.
-These are \textbf{radiative shields}, \textbf{ablative shields}, and \textbf{heat sink shields}. \textbf{Radiative shields}, which radiate away almost all of the heat flux they receive.
+These are \textbf{radiative shields}, \textbf{ablative shields}, and \textbf{heat sink shields}. \textbf{Radiative shields}, which radiate away almost all the heat flux they receive.
 They conduct almost no heat. \textbf{Ablative shields} absorb the heat flux.
 The heat is dissipated by pyrolysis and sublimation of the shield material \cite[p.80]{Shields}. \textbf{Heat sink shields} absorb heat flux.
-Both MPDS stages use heat sink shields on their nose cap as well as cylindric sides.
+Both MPDS stages use heat sink shields on their nose cap and cylindrical sides.

 The heat sink shield consists of three layers.
 The outermost layer is composed of metal.
 The next layer is flexible thermal insulation composed of ceramic fiber.
 The innermost layer is the underlying rigid structure.
 The difference between heat sink shield and radiative heat shield is the function of the outer layer.
-Whereas the outer layer of the radiative heat shield radiates away the heat flux, the outer layer of heat sink shield absorbs the thermal energy.
+Whereas the outer layer of the radiative heat shield radiates away the heat flux, the outer layer of the heat sink shield absorbs the thermal energy.

 Heat sink shields are most useful for absorbing short and powerful heat fluxes.
-These shields have been used for suborbital vehicles since 1950s \cite[p.23]{Home}.
+These shields have been used for suborbital vehicles since the 1950s \cite[p.23]{Home}.
 Their main advantage is multiple reusability.
 Heat sink shield is used for both MPDS stages.
 The body of SSR uses a \textbf{natural heat sink shield} described in the next subsection.

 The outer layer of heat sink shield is not uniform.
 It consists of three sub-layers.
 The outermost sub-layer is a thin sheet of refractory oxidation-resistant material such as Inconel.
 The second or main layer is a metal possessing high heat capacity.
 It must also have good malleability and other properties needed for any metal used in Aerospace.
-The best candidate is an aluminum-beryllium alloy AM162.
+The best candidate is an aluminum-beryllium alloy, AM162.
 It contains 62\% beryllium and 38\% aluminum by mass \cite{AM162}.
 AM162 has excellent properties.
 This metal has been used in Minutman rocket \cite{AM162}.
-Beryllium alloys have been used as heat sink shields for suborbital flights since 1950s \cite[p.23]{Home}.
+Beryllium alloys have been used as heat sink shields for suborbital flights since the 1950s \cite[p.23]{Home}.
 The third layer is also a thin Inconel sheet.